iconoclasthero/indexopus/README.md

 optional: mediainfo

-**Files need to be in the format of 'Title -- Part ##: Chapter Title.opus'** `$ indexopus`
+**Files need to be in the format of 'Title -- Part ##: Chapter Title.opus'** There is some correction for common variations I've run into, but ultimately it will be in this format.

+`$ indexopus`
 You can specify the title with `$ indexopus <title>`; m4b2opus passes indexopus the title that way.